Scarabaeus1031/NEXAH/RESEARCH/APPLIED_CASES/README.md

 This module is:

-- partially empirical (case studies)
+- empirical at the level of dynamical systems
-- partially interpretative (scenarios)
+- interpretative at the level of applications

 It is NOT:

-- a complete applied theory
+- a domain-specific applied model
-- a domain-specific model
+- a validated engineering solution
-- a validated real-world system (yet)
+- a complete control framework

 ---

 ## 🔗 Related Modules

-- `../CORE_CONCEPTS/` → definitions and equations
+- `../CORE_CONCEPTS/` → definitions, equations, operators
-- `../VALIDATION/` → empirical verification
+- `../VALIDATION/` → empirical validation across systems
-- `../FIGURES/` → conceptual visual framework
+- `../FIGURES/` → conceptual and paper-level figures
-- `../SYSTEM_MODELS/` → theoretical bridges
+- `../FOUNDATION/` → axioms and formal structure

 ---